Hryssore/QA-Portfolio/Projects/SauceDemo/TestCases/TC_CheckOut_009.md

 Title: Incorrect First Name, Second Name, Zip/Postal Code, instead of string and numbers put more than 100 "a"

-Preconditions: User is on Products page
+Preconditions: User is on login page

 Test Steps: